Whitecat18/Mavoc-Antivirus/README.md

 <b> OCT 2023 </b>

+- [X] Now you can Automatically clean all temp files from system when program starts up . ( Best case to Prevent Startup Payloads etc.. )
+- [X] Fixed some Bugs

+**OLD OCT 2023**

 - [X] Now you can Update Your Database By Just Clicking Update on the Options Menu.
 - [X] Modified Additional Temp Path to Clean System Option to Make the work better.
 - [X] Added virustotal_api_key.txt .
 Paste your API key in this .txt file for Cloud Scanning.